SCSModdingGuide/mappingguide/docs/newmodule/2_import.md

 ## 1. Image size & format

 The editor background image needs to be a DDS format image with width and heights that are both divisible by 4.

-Because our image is square, we'll use the game texture convention of using square numbers. (i.e. 512, 1024, 2048, 4096)
+Because our image is square, we'll use the game texture convention of using square numbers. (i.e. 512, 1024, 2048, 4096) Whilst images of 8192x8192 should work, I have experienced issues loading such large images in the editor, so you should use a 4096x4096 image to begin with before trying a larger image.

 A DDS format plugin for Adobe Photoshop can be downloaded from the [NVIDIA developer site](https://developer.nvidia.com/nvidia-texture-tools-adobe-photoshop), and for free software both [Paint.NET](http://www.getpaint.net/index.html) and the [GNU Image Manipulation Program](https://www.gimp.org/) have built-in support for DDS.